jaclu/tmux-menus/README.md

 <br>

 Some basic popup menus come with tmux as defaults.
-Rather lacking and since they're written as hard-to-read one-liners, rather painful to expand upon.
+Rather lacking and since they're written as hard-to-read mouse action one-liners, rather painful to expand upon.
 A more integrated approach with navigation and adaptability seemed the way to go.